Subbus Kitchen

 Notes

-• You can grind coconut with red & green chilies and add it to the batter
+• Coconut Addition: Grind coconut with red and green chilies and incorporate it into the batter for added flavor.

 Nutritional Info